Voibe vs Spokenly (2026): Developer Mode vs MCP Server, Lifetime vs Free + BYOK

 Voibe

-Mac-native on-device dictation app that runs OpenAI Whisper locally on Apple Silicon's Neural Engine.
-Zero cloud transmission.
+Mac dictation app that runs OpenAI Whisper on-device on Apple Silicon's Neural Engine, or over a private open-source cloud โ your choice.
+In on-device mode nothing leaves your Mac; either way your audio is never stored, sold, or used to train AI.
 Ships Developer Mode for VS Code and Cursor with file/folder name resolution that reads the active workspace and resolves project-specific vocabulary into the transcription.
-Mac-only (Apple Silicon M1-M4).
-Pricing: $9.90/month or $89.10/year or $149 lifetime.
-No BYOK setup, no per-token API spend, no subprocessor chain.
+Works on all Macs; on-device mode requires an Apple Silicon Mac (M1 or later).
+Pricing: $7.50/month or $59/year or $149 lifetime.
+No BYOK setup, no per-token API spend.
 Audited entity behind the product with disclosed privacy policy.

 Pros